mui/material-ui/docs/data/material/experimental-api/css-theme-variables/migration.md

 :::info
 The `theme.getColorSchemeSelector()` is a utility function that returns an attribute selector `'[data-mui-color-scheme="dark"] &'`.

-⚠️ Note that the attribute selector creates higher CSS specificity which could be cubersome for theming.
+⚠️ Note that the attribute selector creates higher CSS specificity which could be cumbersome for theming.
 :::

-## 5. Test dark mode flickering
+## 5. Test dark-mode flickering

 1. Toggle dark mode in your application
 2. Open DevTools and set the [CPU throttling](https://developer.chrome.com/docs/devtools/evaluate-performance/#simulate_a_mobile_cpu) to the lowest value (don't close the DevTools).
-3. Refresh the page, you should see the all of the components in dark theme at first glance.
+3. Refresh the page.
+You should see the all components in dark mode at first glance.